Souper-Noa1/Simple_Java/README.md

-# Some simple java project to practice your coding skill.
+# Some simple java projects to practice your coding skill.

 1. Input an integer and determine if the number is even or odd.